SSH

 ]0;root@server2: ~root@server2:~#

-Let's suppose again that I want to connect to server2, but now I cannot, for whatever reason, tunnel from server1.
-What we can do is to create a reverse connection from another server.
+Let's assume I want to connect to server2, but now I can't establish a tunnel from server1 for whatever reason.
+What we can do is create a reverse connection from another server.

-Suppose I have a third server, called server3, which can be accessed by SSH from either side, i.e. both me from my computer and server2 have access.
-So if we can physically access to server2 we can make a reverse connection from server2 to server3.
+Suppose I have a third server, called server3, which can be accessed via SSH from anywhere, meaning both I from my computer and the server2 have access.
+Therefore, if we can physically access the server2, we can establish a reverse connection from the server2 to the server3.

 ssh -R &ltserver3port&gt:localhost:22 root@&ltIPserver3&gt

-With this, what I have done is to enable a connection from server3 to server2 (which was not possible before), through localhost and port server3port of server3.
+With this, what I have done is enable a connection from server3 to server2 (which was not possible before), through the localhost and port server3port of server3

-Now from my computer I can connect to server3 and from server3 we can connect to server2 via
+Now from my computer I can connect to the server3 and from the server3 I can connect to the server2 through

 ssh -p &ltserver3port&gt root@localhost